paritosh0707/AgentDock/docs/PACKAGE_RESPONSIBILITIES.md

 Legend:
 - Top layer depends on bottom layers
 - Bottom layers NEVER depend on top layers
-- Common and Telemetry are foundation (no dependencies on other AgentDock packages)
+- Common and Telemetry are foundation (no dependencies on other Dockrion packages)
 ```

 ---